George William (Bud) Reeves

 In February 1950, the four of us, Mom, Dot, Julia and I, drove back to Ohio.
 Jack joined us later after completing his work committment.
 Jack, Dot and Julia stayed only a short time before returning to Southern Californa where they purchased a "Foster's Freeze" store in Reseda, California's equivalent of a "Dairy Queen."

-I attended Snyder Park junior high school in Springfield before going to Lakeview, Ohio to live with my other sister, Betty and her husband Buck and their family.
+I attended Snyder Park junior high school in Springfield before going to Lakeview, Ohio to live with my sister, Betty, her husband Buck and their family.
 Betty was my Mother's middle daughter - Dot being the eldest and Ruth the youngest.
-We lived on the shore of Indian Lake and I attended the 8th grade at Lakeview junior high.
+We lived on the shore of Indian Lake and I attended the first half of the 8th grade at Lakeview junior high.

-I returned to Springfield and to Snyder Park junior high for the second half of the 8th grade.
-After graduating junior high in June of 1952, my Mother and I left for Van Nuys, California.
+I returned to Springfield and to Snyder Park junior high for the second half of the 8th grade and after graduating junior high in June of 1952, my Mother and I left for Van Nuys, California.
 Jack and Dot invited us to the San Fernando Valley just outside of Los Angeles to live with them and help with the ice cream store.
 When we left Springfield we weren't sure if it would be a temporary or permanent move.
 Perhaps Mom knew it would be permanent, since she sold our house before we left!
-It was around this time that my friends started calling me "Bud."
-I insisted my family do so too, after all, I was now fourteen and "Buddy" sounded so juvenile.
+It was around this time that my friends and family started calling me Bud instead of Buddy.

 This time I really enjoyed living in California, especially the San Fernando Valley.
 I attended Van Nuys high school and was graduated in 1955.
 I had been an Art Major in high school.

-John's sister Janice was a year younger than I and the three of us went everywhere together.
+John's sister Janice and I were both 14 when we met and the three of us went everywhere together.
 Sometimes we hung out with Bev Lane and Marvin Morgan who were high school sweethearts and later married.
 Janice was my first great love.
-I was fifteen when we met and she was fourteen.
-Both our mothers always thought the two of us would one day marry but it just wasn't meant to be.
-We remain good friends to this day.

 When I finally did get to Ohio, I visited old friends and met many new ones.
-One evening, a new friend, Bill Shatto and I went to the Hodges Brothers roller rink in Springfield where I used to skate in the late '40's and early '50's.
+One evening, a new friend, Bill Shatto and I went to the Hodges Brothers roller rink in Springfield where I used to skate in the late '40s and early '50s.
 I fell in love at first sight with a girl I met that night.
 I thought she was the loveliest thing I had ever seen.
 I was skating behind her trying to catch up and talk to her when she fell right in front of me.
 I helped her up and that is how I met the second great love of my life.
 Her name was June and I fell head over heels for her (should'nt that be heels over head?).
+I was eighteen and she was sixteen.
 I drove her home and we dated until I went back to California in June.

 I had met my mother and sister in Ohio and I drove them back to California.
 I had been so excited about visiting Ohio I wanted to go back.
 I convinced my friend John that we should take the trip together.
-He agreed and we drove his car, a 1949 Oldsmobile Coupe that was really lowered.
+He agreed and we drove his car, a 1949 Oldsmobile Coupe that was really "cherry" as we used to say.

 During our visit to Ohio, John and I stayed with my sister Betty and her husband Buck in Port Jefferson.
 We both got a job at the Steel Products Engineering Company in Springfield.
-Everyone in town loved John's "cherry" Oldsmobile, it had a beautiful black paint job and with the California plates it looked terrific.
+Everyone in town loved John's Oldsmobile, it had a beautiful black paint job and with the California plates it looked terrific.
 Coming from California - especially near Hollywood - we were treated almost like celebrities.
-We stayed in Ohio less than a month.

 Frank Comer, a guy John and I met in Ohio and who became another lifelong friend, came to California the next month and he, John and I got jobs at the Chevrolet plant in Panorama City California.
 We started in October 1956.
 I was trained as a spot welder, Frank worked in the paint department and John was in the trim department.
 John and I only worked there one month before quitting to join the US Air Force on the last day on November, but Frank stayed on.